 The App Client can also have defined access to the attribute options that has been setup on the early steps.

 If you are trying to create a Machine to Machine authentication, assuming that the flow will be an OAuth 2.0 Client credential, then the App Client will be the account of the third party Service in your system, having an App client id and App client secret generated.

 Tags, Devices and Triggers

 AWS Cognito is a powerful tool for developers.
-If you are building an application with User Sign-Up, Sign-In, and Access Control, then using this service from AWS will save you a lot of coding time.
+If you are developing an authentication module, then using this service from AWS will save you a lot of coding time.

 Moreover, it already supports the integration on many federated identities like Google, Facebook, Apple, Amazon and OpenID.
 The user can use their existing accounts to sign up or sign in to your application.